AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 ## Handling selection of Assets using Object Schema {#handling-selection}

-The `handleSelection` property is used to handle single or multiple selection of Assets in Assets Selector.
+The `handleSelection` property is used to handle single or multiple selections of Assets in Assets Selector.
 The example below states the syntax of usage of `handleSelection`.

 ![handle-selection](assets/handling-selection.png)